How Free! Recovery (“we”) use your information

 Third parties and transferring your information outside of Europe

 Free!
 Recovery uses a select number of third-party platforms to help us provide our services and communicate with our staff, volunteers, associates and clients.
 Some of these platforms are based outside of the EU, and as such your data may be transferred or stored outside of the European Union.

 By submitting your data to us, you are agreeing to your data being transferred stored and processed in this way.

-All of the platforms we use are reputable companies committed to protecting your data, and Living Leadership is committed to ensuring your rights, as outlined in this policy, are respected.
+All of the platforms we use are reputable companies committed to protecting your data, and Free!
+Recovery is committed to ensuring your rights, as outlined in this policy, are respected.

 Examples of the third-party platforms we use include: